Updated on February 10, 2021 by Lyric Fergusson

 Why it’s great: This trampoline is the perfect size for young toddlers.
 The adorable turtle design will grab your child’s attention.
-The handle is easy to grip for small hands and will help your child to keep their balance.
+The handle is easy to grip for small hands and will help your kid to keep their balance.
 This trampoline is low enough to the ground that your toddler won’t likely get hurt falling off.
 It also has a milder bounce than a normal trampoline, which makes it perfect for children that are learning to jump for the first time.
 The feet of the trampoline are big and flat, so the whole thing is stable and won’t slide on the floor.

 Keep in mind: The max weight for this one is 40lbs, so it’s really meant for younger children.

 Good for: Toddlers ages 1 and up that are just learning to use a trampoline.

 Why it’s great: This trampoline features a safety enclosure net to keep kids from falling off the trampoline and colliding with furniture.
 It’s made with elastic bungees instead of springs, making it a safer option than products with metal coils.

 With a weight capacity of up to 100 pounds, it can be used for several years.
 All tools for assembly are included, so you won’t need to have any on hand.

 Keep in mind: The manufacturer specifies that this trampoline is only for indoor use.
 It doesn’t fold up or break down without being disassembled, so check the measurements to be sure you have enough space.

 Good for: Children with sensory issues, as there is no noise from creaking metal coils.
 Indoor spaces where nearby furniture poses injury risk.

 (Most entertaining — $$)